-The vast majority of brain injuries are caused by road traffic accidents, however brain injury claims result from a wide range of causes, from criminal injury such as assault, medical negligence (as in the case of cerebral hypoxia, birth injuries or delays in treating stroke) – or as a result of accidents at work.
+The vast majority of brain injuries are caused by road traffic accidents, however brain injury claims result from a wide range of causes, medical negligence (as in the case of cerebral hypoxia, birth injuries or delays in treating stroke) – or as a result of accidents at work.

 Brain injuries may also result from sports injury and accidents caused by poor training methods, practice or sports equipment failures – as well as unnecessary use of force on the playing field.

-Serious brain injury caused by an impact such as in a car accident, fall or assault is called Traumatic Brain Injury, referred to as TBI.
+A serious brain injury caused by an impact such as in a car accident is called Traumatic Brain Injury, referred to as TBI.

 Head and brain injury can lead to long-term disability, including paralysis, speech impairment, sight loss and mobility problems.